-The Mountain Pine Beetle: What Lumber Companies Need To Know
+The Mountain Pine Beetle: What Lumber Companies Need to Know

-How Mountain Pine Beetles Destroy Forests
+How Mountain Pine Beetles Cause Trees to Die

-Pine Beetle’s Epidemic Legacy in British Columbia
+The Mountain Pine Beetle’s Epidemic Legacy in British Columbia

 The infamous beetle has infested much of British Columbia’s lodgepole pine, and it is killing millions of trees.
 And while normally, environmental conditions naturally inhibit the spread of Dendroctonus ponderosae, warming trends over the past 15 years have not provided the temperature shifts that would naturally control its population.

 As of April 2011, the Government of British Columbia estimates that the mountain pine beetle has consumed 17.5 million hectares (43.2 million acres) of provincial forest [v].

 “It’s basically the challenge of responding to the mountain pine beetle,” said John Allen, President of the Council of Forest Industries, which represents more than 50 BC sawmills [vi].
 Allen explains that beetle-infested lumber is much drier and more brittle to process.
 While it still represents useable lumber to environmentally-minded producers, the risks need to be accurately assessed as well.